don1138/don1138/README.md

 ### Hi there!

-I'm **Don Schnitzius**, a freelance remote designer, developer, and teacher from Chicago.
+I'm **Don Schnitzius**, a freelance remote designer, developer, and teacher from Chicago, USA.

 I design and build beautiful interfaces for apps and websites.